Motorcycle lawyer advice on the proper insurance coverage now for motorcyclists

-- Motorcycle owners who choose to ride without helmets must pass a safety course (which right now is very hard to verify), or have a motorcycle endorsement for at least two years.
+- pass a safety course or have a motorcycle endorsement for at least two years.

 We have received many comments to our blog posts on the motorcycle helmet repeal.
 I’m posting one interesting question, given that it’s especially timely now after Thursday’s repeal of the mandatory motorcycle helmet law.
 It also addresses a common concern from Michigan motorcyclists regarding what kind of insurance they now need.

 “I relocated from MI to South Dakota 6 months ago.
 SD does not have a helmet law.
 My bike is registered in SD, insured and my endorsement is in SD.
 If Michigan follows through on their helmet law repeal, if I ride to Michigan, what do I need insurance-wise to ride legally?
 Remember, my bike is licensed in SD.
 Just like if I was driving my car there.”